 'I love watching my clients and their businesses grow and adapt to the fast-changing world we live in, and being part of their growth and business strategy.
 I like to consider the strategies and options available, and tailor bespoke solutions to suit their budgets and their short- and longer-term goals.'

-Hadleigh was listed as one of the world’s leading patent professionals in the 2020 and 2021 IAM Patent 1000 index, based on peer and client reviews.
+Hadleigh was listed as one of the world’s leading patent professionals in the 2023 IAM Patent 1000 index, based on peer and client reviews.
 He is described as a ‘versatile operator comfortable handling a wide range of technology from sensors to smartphone apps'.

 Hadleigh was also selected by his peers for inclusion in the 2023 and 2024 Best Lawyers in New Zealand™ in the field of IP law.
 He was also recently noted as a recommended individual in IAM Patent 1000 for 2022.

 - BE (Hons) (Elec), University of Canterbury (2001)